How to Remove a Tick

 4. Examine, Clean and Survey

 Examine the skin for any remnants of tick mouthparts.
 If noted, gently try to remove with tweezers.
 Clean the area and your hands thoroughly with warm soap and water.
-Monitor the tick bite site for signs of infection or a rash over the 3-4 weeks.
+Monitor the tick bite site for signs of infection or a rash over the next three to four weeks.

 What NOT to do